 When Should A Child First Visit a Pediatric Dentist?

 A child should visit the dentist by their first birthday.
 Leading up to their first visit, a parent can inform the child of the visit and reassure them that the dentist and staff will explain the procedures and answer any questions.

 Primary teeth, or baby teeth, are important for chewing and eating, providing space and guiding permanent teeth into place, and are necessary for proper jawbone and muscle development.
 Caring for these teeth not only sets the tone for healthy dental habits going forward, but also prevents cavities and issues for the development of permanent teeth.

 How Do You Care for Your Child’s Teeth

 We recommend using a rice grain size of fluoride toothpaste when the first tooth erupts.
-A pea sized amount of toothpaste can be used when your child turns 2 years old.
+A pea size amount of toothpaste is recommended when children turn 3.
 Between ages 4 and 5, children can start brushing their own teeth WITH supervision.
-Delete the part “after age 7 they can begin brushing on their own.

 How Do I Prevent Cavities?